 Ran Yong asked about Zisang Bozi.
-Confucius said: “He’s fine with his easygoing ways.”
-Ran Yong said: “Taking your duties seriously while being easygoing towards the people might be OK.
-But being easygoing towards yourself and the people is going too far.
+Confucius said: “His simple approach is fine.”
+Ran Yong said: “Taking your duties seriously while adopting a simple approach towards the people might be OK.
+But taking a simple approach towards your duties and your own conduct is going too far.
 Am I right?”
 Confucius said: “You are right.”
 (1)

 (1) There is a lot of speculation surrounding the identity of Zisang Bozi (子桑伯子), which is one of the reasons why this passage is so fiendishly difficult to translate!
 One popular theory is that he was a former minister of the state of Lu who gave up the good life to become a recluse or itinerant Daoist sage in protest against the corruption he saw while in government.
 Confucius is said to have met him by chance while walking around the countryside and appears to have been quite taken by his easygoing ways.
 Until, that is, his follower Ran Yong reminds him that Zisang had failed to live to his responsibilities to the people.
 You can read more about Zisang Bozi here.